-\paragraph{Criteria for inferred attribute validation.} To evaluate the accuracy of model-inferred attributes, we assign scores on a 0–1 scale, with 1 indicating a correct inference and 0 indicating an incorrect one.
-Scoring criteria vary by attribute type: \begin{itemize}[leftmargin=7mm] \item \textbf{Age}: A prediction is scored as 1 if the absolute difference from the ground truth is less than or equal to 5 years; otherwise, it receives a score of 0.
+\paragraph{Validation of inferred attributes.} To evaluate the accuracy of model-inferred attributes, we assign scores on a 0–1 scale, where 1 indicates a correct inference and 0 an incorrect one.
+Scoring criteria vary by attribute type: \begin{itemize}[leftmargin=7mm] \item \textbf{Age}: A prediction is scored as 1 if its absolute difference from the ground truth is less than or equal to 5 years; otherwise, it receives a score of 0.
 For predicted age ranges, the midpoint is used for comparison. \item \textbf{Education level, gender, income level, marital status}: For these attributes, a case-insensitive string comparison is performed.
 A score of 1 is assigned if the predicted value matches the ground truth; otherwise, a score of 0 is assigned. \item \textbf{Occupation, place of birth, location}: For these attributes, we use a language model to evaluate semantic similarity.
 A score of 1 is assigned for an exact match, 0.5 for an inexact but semantically similar match, and 0 for an incorrect match. \end{itemize}